hosamn/tweet-js/README.md

 ## Usage ##

-- Download your Twitter archive file from [This Link](https://x.com/settings/download_your_data)
+- Download your Twitter archive from [This Link](https://x.com/settings/download_your_data)
-- Uncompress it.
-- Check the path to the file tweets.js.
+- Uncompress it and check the path to `tweets.js`.
-- Execute the parser:
+- Print all the tweets:

 ```
 python tweet-js.py -f tweets.js
 ```

-This will print the content of all tweets.

 ## Filter by hashtag ##